apportable/tally/README.md

 Usage
 -----

-Either `cd` to the directory you want to count and use:
+Either `cd` to the directory you want to count and use the `tally` command or specify the directory to count using `tally /path/to/directory`.

-    tally

-or specify a directory with:

-    tally /path/to/directory

 Tally will recurse into all sub-directories and print a subtotal for each recognised language and an overall total.
 File names starting with a dot